For event agencies, marketing/HR and the public sector

 • Advertising data

-No data to tax-avoiding big tech corporations
+No data to tax-avoiding big tech companies

 Cookie banner - the great deception

-No data to tax-avoiding big tech corporations
+No data to tax-avoiding big tech companies

 Data from children and young people as bycatch